KirtimanS/Net-Clustering/README.md

 ### Local Deployment:
 Ubuntu - All that's needed is compliling the binary using a g++11 compiler and running it after giving the inputs to stdin.
-Windows - If you are using
+Windows - The binary may be compiled by command line arguments(if a c++ compiler is installed)

 ### Development: